Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Implementation

 \subsection{Modified DAG-based Mainchain}

-We use Python to develop a modified DAG-based mainchain to exchange the information with shards.
-The function modules in mainchain nodes are described in Fig. \ref{fig:functions}.
-The mainchain node maintains a tip list which will be sent to SLNs to response the tips request of SLNs.
-The request/response between SLN and the mainchain node is implemented by the socket communication.
-Besides, the tip list will update once SLNs submits a new transaction to the mainchain or the tip is detected as abnormal.
-The format of transactions in the mainchain is shown in Fig. \ref{fig:transINsubchain}.
-To accelerate and simplify the executions of massive experiments, the mainchain deployed on one computer (one node) in our real environment setup instead of many distributed nodes\footnote{Since the interactions between SLNs and the DAG will not be affected by this deployment scheme, the performance of federated learning over ChainFL will not be disturbed.}.
+We developed a modified DAG-based mainchain in Python to facilitate information exchange with shards.
+The function modules specific to the mainchain nodes are depicted in Fig. \ref{fig:functions}.
+The mainchain node maintains an updated tip list, shared with SLNs upon request.
+The communication between SLNs and the mainchain node, predominantly for request-response interactions, is implemented through socket communication protocols.
+Moreover, the tip list undergoes updates in two scenarios: first, when an SLN contributes a new transaction to the mainchain, and second, upon the detection of an abnormal tip through the virtual pruning mechanism.
+The format of transactions in the mainchain is depicted in Fig. \ref{fig:transINsubchain}.
+To accelerate and streamline the execution of massive experiments, the mainchain is deployed on a single computer (one node) in our real experimental setup, rather than on multiple distributed nodes\footnote{The deployment scheme does not impact interactions between SLNs and the DAG, ensuring that the performance of federated learning via ChainFL remains undisturbed.}.